WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Default values in FUNCTIONs override the current value in the caller environment (unless they're explicitly set via INT_VAR).
   * var++ and var-- added.
+  * The TOC was absent from the readme because of a stupid error.

 Version 213:
   * --save-components-name added.
 It will reprint WeiDU.log, while outputting